Photo by José Fuste Raga./age fotostock

-There's no cost to enter one of Istanbul’s most distinctive photo ops and the only lines are from fishing poles.
-Cross the historic Golden Horn via the Galata Bridge, where fishermen from every walk of life jostle for space, and tourist restaurants line the lower level (stop in for a drink if you’d like to enjoy the views, but the food tends to be overpriced and mediocre).
-Galata Bridge isn’t beloved for its architecture (fun fact: it is supposedly the bridge for which the card game is named), but its views: Topkapi Palace and several domes and minarets in the old city on one side, and the Galata Tower on the other.
+There's no cost attached to one of Istanbul’s most distinctive photo ops, and the only lines are from fishing poles.
+Cross the historic Golden Horn via the Galata Bridge, where fishermen from every walk of life jostle for space, and tourist restaurants line the lower level (stop in for a drink if you’d like, but the food tends to be overpriced and mediocre).
+Galata Bridge isn’t beloved for its architecture (fun fact: It is supposedly the bridge for which the card game is named), but rather its views: Topkapı Palace and several domes and minarets in the Old City on one side, and the Galata Tower on the other.

 By Meg Nesterov, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.

 It had been a long day.
 We had toured the Blue Mosque, the Harem and the Hagia Sophia.
 To say we were exhausted is an understatement.
 But we were only in this amazingly ancient, yet super hip and modern city for three days.
 What more could we pack in?
 I figured a boat ride along a waterway that straddled Europe and Asia was the answer.
 And it didn't disappoint.
 Upon arriving back at Eminonu, known for its fresh seafood, my stomach was growling for a fish sandwich.
 The setting sun shown a light on the options along the Galata Bridge, and I knew what our next destination would be.
 Tired or not.

 Bosforus boat tour